awsdocs/amazon-rds-user-guide/doc_source/CHAP_MySQL.md

 + X Plugin

 **Note**
 Global transaction IDs are supported for MySQL 5\.7\.23 and later MySQL 5\.7 versions\.
-Global transaction IDs are not supported for Amazon RDS MySQL 5\.5, 5\.6, or 8\.0\.
+Global transaction IDs are not supported for RDS for MySQL 5\.5, 5\.6, or 8\.0\.
 IAM database authentication is supported for MySQL for MySQL 5\.6, 5\.7, and 8\.0\.
 IAM database authentication is not supported for MySQL 5\.5\.
 Amazon RDS Performance Insights is supported for MySQL 5\.6, 5\.7, and 8\.0\.
 Amazon RDS Performance Insights is not supported for MySQL 5\.5\.